sriyogesh94/dcos-docs/1.9/developing-services/dcos-integration.md

 # <a name="adminrouter"></a>Admin Router

 When a DC/OS Service is installed and run on DC/OS, the service is generally deployed on a [private agent node][3].
-In order to allow users to access a running instance of the service, Admin Router can function as a reverse proxy for the DC/OS Service.
+To allow users to access a running instance of the service, Admin Router can function as a reverse proxy for the DC/OS Service.

-Admin Router currently supports only one reverse proxy destination.
+The Admin Router currently supports only one reverse proxy destination.

 ## Service Endpoints

-Admin Router allows marathon tasks to define custom service UI and HTTP endpoints, which are made available as `/service/<service-name>`.
-Set the following marathon task labels to enable this:
+The Admin Router allows Marathon tasks to define custom service UI and HTTP endpoints, which are made available as `/service/<service-name>`.
+Set the following Marathon task labels to enable this:

 ```
 "labels": {